-JECFA has evaluated α -cyclodextrin as a food additive in 2001 and concluded that an ADI 'not specified'6 as appropriate (WHO, 2002).
-The safety data, as provided by the Applicant, were similar to the data provided by to the JECFA evaluation.
-The safety studies in animals, involving very high levels of α -cyclodextrin, indicated the only adverse effects were those attributed to the presence of osmotically active substances.
+JECFA has evaluated α -cyclodextrin as a food additive in 2001 and concluded that an ADI 'not specified'5 as appropriate (WHO, 2002).
+In addition, JECFA evaluated α -cyclodextrin in 2004 for its use as a food ingredient (WHO, 2004) and retained the ADI 'not specified'.
+The safety data, as provided by the Applicant, were similar to the data provided by to the JECFA evaluation in 2001.
+The safety studies in animals, involving very high levels of α cyclodextrin, indicated the only adverse effects were those attributed to the presence of osmotically active substances.
 There are no long-term studies in animals available, however these are not considered necessary, since the adverse effects of α -cyclodextrin are related to the presence of osmotically active substances. α -Cyclodextrin has no mutagenic or teratogenic potential.

 One study in human volunteers was submitted to FSANZ, additional to the studies that were evaluated by JECFA, which indicated that acute intake of 10 g α -cyclodextrin with 100 g white bread did not result in adverse effects.
+This study has been evaluated by JECFA in 2004.
 These data are considered sufficient for the assessment of α -cyclodextrin as a novel food.